MrCee/Synology-Homebrew/README.md

     - A scheduled task which ensures Homebrew is mounted after each restart.
 Detailed instructions are provided below.

 2. **Git Installation:**
-    - Git is necessary for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
-During Homebrew installation, Git will be updated to the latest version in Homebrew's path.
-If desired, you can uninstall the Synology Package Center version of Git afterwards.
+    - If Git is not present in your environment, it can be downloaded and installed from the SynoCommunity as a temporary measure get things up and running.
+    The updated Homebrew version of Git will replace the SynoCommunity Git when the script completes.

 3. **iTerm2 Configuration:**
     - iTerm2 (or alternative other than the default MacOS Terminal.app) running on your local machine with compatible Nerd Fonts and a color profile for an improved visual experience. <BR>Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.